Please enter your name, email and zip code below to sign up!

 As part of our comprehensive approach to helping families and individuals overcome poverty, we offer material items that can often derail a families, individuals, or seniors monthly budgeting.
 These items include bedding, towels, and other household items, all at no charge to the community.

 During certain times of the year there is assistance available to meet a specific seasonally based need.
-Seasonal assistance can consist of help with school supplies for the beginning of the school year, Winter Coat giveaway, a community Thanksgiving and Christmas food boxes, and toys for children in need at Christmas.
+Seasonal assistance can consist of help with Backpacks and school supplies in August, Winter clothing when available, a community Thanksgiving and Christmas food boxes, and toys for children in need at Christmas.